kalamuna/kalastatic/src/collections/carousel/slide-3.md

 ---
-title: From the Train to the Plane — BART OAK Connector Opens
+title: I like to go places and do stuff.
-image: /images/carousel/03-OAK-Hegenberger-Rd-Rendering.jpg
+image: holder.js/1000x500
 order: 3
 ---